 Find and print some easy road trip games that will keep the entire family entertained while out on the road.
 Download and print this road trip printable bundle.

 43. See Through the Binoculars Activity

 Let the kids use binoculars to see what they can find, such as birds sitting on tree branches or the animals in the fields.
-This is one of the best road trip activities for kids and gives the kids a chance to see things they might not notice in their every day life!
+This is one of the best road trip activities for kids and gives the kids a chance to see things they might not notice in their everyday life!